Jarmoslav/InvoiceSystem/README.md

 Known flaws.
-*Domain driven security for domain object, should check that id is not null.
+* TODO:Domain driven security for domain object, should check that id is not null.
-*Better error handling in the gui.
-*Not possible to pay invocies
+* TODO: Split File into InvoiceClient and InvoiceAccount classes.
+* TODO: Find libary for better terminal handling, or create a rest service with a controller.
+* TODO: Support Payment of for invoices.
+* TODO: Better exeception handling